cyverse/gocommands/docs/get.md

 gocmd get /myZone/home/myUser/myData1.obj /myZone/home/myUser/myData2.obj .
 ```

-You can also omit the local destination path if you want to store the file in the current working directory:
+If you want to store the file in the current working directory, you can omit the local destination path:
 ```sh
 gocmd get /myZone/home/myUser/myData1.obj
 ```